Q&A: Inflation explained

 The main difference is caused by the fact that, although they use much of the same data, they calculate the inflation rate using different formulae.

-The one CPI uses takes into account that when prices rise, some people will switch to lower priced alternatives.
-They will swap a higher priced brand of biscuits for a lower one, for example.
+The one CPI uses takes into account that when prices rise, some people will switch to products that have gone up by less.

 The data from the CPI and RPI rates are used in many ways by the government and businesses, and play an important role in setting economic policy.

-That's because the Bank of England uses it to set interest rates.
-If the Bank's Monetary Policy Committee thinks inflation will be above 2% in the next two years or so, it may increase interest rates to try to subdue it.
+That's because the Bank of England uses inflation to set interest rates.
+If the Bank's Monetary Policy Committee thinks CPI inflation will be above 2% in the next two years or so, it may increase interest rates to try to subdue it.

 Conversely if it thinks inflation is likely to be below 2%, it may cut interest rates.